encarsia/mastoarchive2html/README.md

 ## IMPORTANT

-This is a simplification of my [Mastodon import plugin](https://github.com/encarsia/mastodon_nikola_import) for the Static Site Generator Nikola.
+This is a simplification of my [Mastodon import plugin](https://github.com/encarsia/import_mastodon) for the Static Site Generator [Nikola](https://getnikola.com).

-You should not publish the results as the page doesn't differentiate between public and private posts and was basically written as a community request.
+You should not publish the results as the page doesn't differentiate between public and private posts and was just written due a community request.

 If you intend to publish archived posts I recommend the import plugin mentioned above.
 The results are much more neat and customizable.